TJVering/EDUGraphAPI/README.md

 There are 4 authentication flows in this project.

-The first 2 flows (Local/O365 Login) enable users to login in with either a local account or an Office 365 account, then link to the other account.
-They are implemented in the LinkController.
+The first 2 flows (Local Login/O365 Login) enable users to login in with either a local account or an Office 365 account, then link to the other type account.
+This procedure is implemented in the LinkController.

 **Local Login Authentication Flow**